Erasure conversion in Majorana qubits via local quasiparticle detection: Erasure conversion by quasiparticle detection

 with the corresponding eigenvalues being

 Therefore

 where $[[l,l]]_p = \{(p,l)\}$ is a discrete interval of unit length on the $p$th chain.
-Thus, each of the stabilizers in Eq.~\eqref{stab} is in fact the parity operator for the corresponding QP degree of freedom, at the fixed point.
-The effect of each of the errors in Eq.~\eqref{errors} is to excite or de-excite either one (for $l \in \{1,n-1\}$) or two (for $l \in \{2,\dots,n-1\}$) QPs.
+Thus, each of the stabilizers in Eq.~\eqref{stab} is in fact the parity operator for the corresponding WQP degree of freedom, at the fixed point.
+The effect of each of the errors in Eq.~\eqref{errors} is to excite or de-excite either one (for $l \in \{1,n-1\}$) or two (for $l \in \{2,\dots,n-1\}$) WQPs.